 Are crucial vaccinations up-to-date?
 Check with the doctor yearly or before traveling outside of the country during the colder months ahead!
 Vaccines work best when given early enough.
 Certain vaccines require a series over weeks or even months, so don’t wait until you or your child gets sick!
 Consult school vaccination requirements too; many schools will not allow attendance without updated records.

 By following these tips, you can help keep your kids healthy all winter long.
 From washing their hands regularly to getting enough sleep to eating warm foods, there are plenty of ways you can help stay away from colds and other illnesses this season.
-So be proactive about your family’s health this winter and take steps to ensure everyone stays healthy all season long!
+So be proactive about your family’s health this winter and ensure everyone stays healthy all season long!